Actress Gabourey Sidibe On Anxiety, Phone Sex And Life After 'Precious'

 [The company wouldn't] hire you if you had no ability to make your voice white, because that's who the men on the phone wanted to talk to. ...
 The company was [run] by 95 percent plus-size black women.
 It's so interesting that ... we were all plus size and these men would not normally be into us, and if they were it's a fetish or whatever. ...

 So it's very strange to go from undesirable, into the office, you clock in, and [they say,] "I love you so much.
-I'll call you every day" ... but they think I'm white. ...
+I'll call you every day." ...
 You think you're talking to Megan Fox, but you're talking to Precious.
 Look how dope and fierce and amazing and smart and genius we are to fool you into thinking that we're the opposite.

 Radio producers Sam Briger and Mooj Zadie and web producers Bridget Bentz, Molly Seavy-Nesper and Nicole Cohen contributed to this story.